Faculty & Staff

 PhD, Washington in St. Louis

 Myungkook Joo (Ph.D.
-Washington University in St. Louis) is an assistant professor at Rutgers University's School of Social Work.
+Washington University in St. Louis) is an associate professor at Rutgers University's School of Social Work.
 He is interested in examining how social welfare policies and economic inequalities affect various child outcomes.
 He recently examined the long-term effects of early childhood education programs on children's social, behavior, and cognitive outcomes with a focus on Head Start for low-income children.
 He also examined how volatilities of family income affect children's well-being.
 He is currently expanding his research area to children from low-income immigrant families to study how the experience of immigration affects their outcomes.
 Prior to joining the school, he was a post-doctoral research fellow at the Martha N. Ozawa (MNO) Center for Social Policy Studies at the George Warren Brown School of Social Work.
 He is still affiliated with the MNO Center and conducts international comparison studies on the differential impacts of welfare policies on the economic well-being of low-income families.
 His work has appeared in Social Work Research, Children and Youth Services Review, Journal of Policy Practice, and Journal of Social Policy and Social Work.

 - Advanced Statistical Methods II:

 - Applied Regression and Related Multivariate Methods (Ph.D.)

 - Social Welfare Policy and Services II (BASW)

 - Policy Perspectives on Poverty and Inequality (MSW)

 - Methods of Social Work Research I (MSW)

 - Methods of Social Work Research II (MSW)

 Joo, M., & Kim, J. (2014).
 National high school graduation rate: Are recent birth cohorts taking more time to graduate?
 Education and Urban Society.
 DOI: 10.1177/0013124514529328